 How does the billing process for PTAs differ from PTs?

-> We actually wrote an entire post on this for the WebPT Blog, which you can read here.
+We actually wrote an entire post on this for the WebPT Blog, which you can read in this blog post.

-> Denials and Appeals
+Denials and Appeals

 If we receive a claim denial due to lack of prior authorization, can we keep the copay that the patient already paid?